 Tuft & Needle Construction

-- Tuft & Needle has simpler construction.
+- Tuft & Needle is all-foam and has a much simpler construction.

-- Avocado has coils.
+- Avocado has coils in the support layer

 - Avocado has an optional pillow-top.

-- Avocado uses natural materials.
+- Avocado uses natural materials, including dunlop processed latex.

 - Both are relatively firm, but Tuft & Needle is a little firmer.